 ***While the private label application review flow has changed, the overall timing has not been updated at this time.
-For private label applications the comprehensive review will be completed within six days of submission and after invoicing the steps to publish the products to the QPL will occur within another six days.
-The overall timing is the same as prior to the new portal launch where the initial review would be completed within six days of submission and after invoicing the comprehensive review would occur within six days.
+For private label applications, the comprehensive review will be completed within 6 days of submission and after invoicing the steps to publish the products to the QPL will occur within another 6 days.

 Note: what was previously described as Base and Advanced products now have the same review timeframe.
 An Advanced product was described as including at least one of the following: more than one LED, more than one driver, fans, and/or spectral tuning abilities.
 A Base product did not include any additional features.

 Tips for Faster Review